David Escamilla-Guerrero

 1. Revolution in development: Mexico and the governance of the global economy

 Ph.D.
-Thesis, London School of Economics and Political Science, January 2020.
+Thesis, London School of Economics, January 2020

 2022 Dissertation Prize Finalist, International Economic History Association